rideau-info.com

 Reading Material

 The tourist agencies will send you a selection of material based on your interests.
 However the boater should make sure that they specifically request the following publications to make sure they get them.
 The Parks Canada publications will always be available through the Rideau Canal Office.

-In addition, the Canal Office usually has on hand those publications below marked with an asterisk (*).
-You can also view or download various brochures in PDF file format by visiting my Document Centre.
+In addition to the free stuff, it is well worth having a travel guide or two.
 In my opinion, no trip is complete without a couple of good books on the region to read.
 It is best to read these books as you drift along the Waterway, so that you can get a sense of the history and see first hand the places that are mentioned in the books.
 There are quite a few books to choose from.
-My personal favourite is A History of the Rideau Lockstations, a visitor's guide to the history of each of the Rideau lockstations.
+My personal favourite is A History of the Rideau Lockstations, a visitor's guide to the history of each of the Rideau lockstations (see the Books Page).
 I may be a little bias since I'm the author of that book.
 I don't make any money from it though, all proceeds from sales go to Friends of the Rideau.

 Contact Addresses and Phone Numbers